Ethorbit/steamcmd-server-docker/README.md

 The Timezone, which is set to "Etc/UTC" by default.

-You can either rebuild the dockerfile to change it, login to the container as root and set it with commands, or mount the host's /etc/localtime and /etc/timezone to the container's.
+You can either rebuild the dockerfile to change it, login to the container as root and change the timezone with commands, or mount the host's /etc/localtime and /etc/timezone to the container's.

+## Environment Variables

+* `UMASK`

+Set the umask for files installed by steamcmd

 * `SRCDS_APPID`